onaio/onadata/docs/projects.rst

 when creating a new user.

-The ``invitation_id`` and ``invitation_token`` query params are added to the _create user: https://github.com/onaio/onadata/blob/main/docs/profiles.rst#register-a-new-user endpoint
+The ``invitation_id`` and ``invitation_token`` query params are added to the `create user`_: https://github.com/onaio/onadata/blob/main/docs/profiles.rst#register-a-new-user endpoint

 where:

 - ``id`` - is the value of the project ``invitation_id`` query parameter from the url embedded in the project invitation email
 - ``token`` - is the value of the project ``invitation_token`` query parameter from the url embedded in the project invitation email